WNY Plastic Surgery: Andrew P. Giacobbe, MD, FACS

 With some fillers, a slightly “over-filled” appearance may be initially present.
 These conditions will resolve within a few hours, or at most a few days.
 The duration may be as long as a few weeks with injection of one’s own harvested fat.

-The decision to have soft tissue augmentation is extremely personal and you’ll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
+The decision to have soft tissue augmentation is extremely personal, and you’ll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.

 Your plastic surgeon and/or staff will explain in detail the risks associated with surgery.
 You will be asked to sign consent forms to ensure that you fully understand the procedure you will undergo and any risks and potential complications.